Occupational Therapy Programs

 For patients who are recovering from a stroke, traumatic brain injury, surgery or other ailments, the ability to successfully master daily tasks can be major milestones on their recovery path.
 The challenges can affect how safely a patient can function in their own home.
 At Comprehensive Rehab, our ADL Apartments are simulated living spaces.
 They allow patients to practice doing everyday tasks in a safe, supportive, home-like setting.
 Working with an occupational therapist, a patient can rebuild skills including: eating and drinking, getting in and out of bed or a chair without help, cooking and using the kitchen, homemaking activities such as cleaning or dressing, bathing, and grooming.

 The Listening Program involves listening to acoustically-modified instrumental music to assist with symptoms in the diagnosis of ADHD, Oppositional Defiant Disorder, Autism, and Developmental Delays.
-TLP can benefit most anyone, and applications are wide-ranging, from rehabilitation to wellness and peak performance.
+TLP can benefit almost anyone, and applications are wide-ranging, from rehabilitation to wellness and peak performance.

 Sensory Integration Therapy

-With state of the art sensory rooms, we are able to treat and comfort children with certain sensitivities to lights, sounds, and textures.
+With state-of-the-art sensory rooms, we are able to treat and comfort children with certain sensitivities to lights, sounds, and textures.
 Our expert staff helps each patient learn to respond to sensory input in an appropriate manner, allowing them to lead a better life.

 Zones of Regulation® Behavior Approach